apeeyush/mincost-flow/README.md

 ## Input Format

-First line contains two integers denoting the number of vertices and the number of edges in the network.
+- First line contains two integers denoting the number of vertices and the number of edges in the network.
-Next line contains an integer denoting the additional flow required from source to sink.
+- Next line contains an integer denoting the additional flow required from source to sink.
-Next line contains two integers denoting the source and sink in the network.
+- Next line contains two integers denoting the source and sink in the network.
-This is followed by multiple lines (equal to the number of edges to be specific) with each line describing an edge.
-Each edge is described as contains 5 integers denoting `s`, `t`, `capacity`, `cost` and `current flow`.
+- This is followed by multiple lines (equal to the number of edges to be specific) with each line describing an edge. - Each edge is described as contains 5 integers denoting `s`, `t`, `capacity`, `cost` and `current flow`.

+## Licence

+The code is released under the [MIT License](http://opensource.org/licenses/MIT).